ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/5_FinalProject_Coursera/instructions.md

 5. Now that you have an instance, you need credentials with which you can access it.
 Click **Service credentials** on the left navigation to view credentials that are automatically generated for you.

 6. We need to store these credentials in a Kubernetes secret in order for our analyzer microservice to utilize them.
-From the terminal in the lab environment, login to your IBM Cloud account.
-From the terminal in the lab environment, login to your IBM Cloud account with your username and password.
+From the terminal in the lab environment, login to your IBM Cloud account with your username.
+When prompted enter you password to login.
 ```
 ibmcloud login -u <your_email_address>
 ```
 {: codeblock}